fakereplace/fakereplace/README.md

 To build it yourself simply run

 `
-mvn package
+mvn package --settings=.settings.xml
 `

 And then use the shaded jar that is build in the `dist\target` directory.
+Note that you only need to use the custom settings file if you do not already have the JBoss nexus repositories in your personal settings file (as some tests are executed against Wildfly).

 Getting Started
 ---------------